dannygarcia/fil/README.md

-fihl
+FIL
 =====

-fihl: Front-end Interactive Helper Libraries
+FIL: Front-end Interactive Libraries

 In progress... more to come.

 License
 =======

-FIHL, and its associated libraries are freely distributable under the terms of the MIT license.
+FIL, and its associated libraries are freely distributable under the terms of the MIT license.

 Copyright (c) 2012, Danny Garcia.
 All rights reserved.